wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 ### Group variants by ranks

-At this stage we rank all variants depending on their RF score and group it into 100 bins (bin 1 is the most quality variants.)
+At this stage, we rank all variants depending on their RF score and group it into 100 bins (bin 1 is the most quality variants.)

 ```shell